stevenbenner/stevenbenner.com/src/content/posts/2010-11-26-how-to-set-up-a-team-fortress-2-dedicated-server-on-ubuntu.md

 sudo aptitude install screen
 ```

-Now we’re going to create a script called “srcds” in the /etc/init.d folder that will let you start, restart and stop the server with a very simple command.
+Now we’re going to create a script called `srcds` in the `/etc/init.d` folder that will let you start, restart and stop the server with a very simple command.

 ```shell
 sudo nano /etc/init.d/srcds